 That’s what happened with Quilotoa.
 Massive eruptions completely emptied the magma chamber about 600 years ago and spread ash throughout the Andes.
 Not long after that, the magma chamber collapsed, the center of the volcano formed a massive 2-mile wide crater, and eventually it filled with an 800-foot-deep lake.

 Since there are so many minerals that were forced up by the volcano, they’ve turned the water a rich turquoise color.
 To be honest, it kind of reminds me of what you might see in Lake Louise in the Rocky Mountains in Canada, except way bigger.
 Either, way, both are bucket list items.

-If you want a memorable hike, this is the one I’d recommend above all others.
+If you want a memorable hike, this is number one of the top five hiking trails in Ecuador that I’d recommend above all to others.

 There are two main things that you can do here: a simpler, shorter hike that just takes you from the arrival point down to the water.
 It’s about a one hour descent, and getting back up usually takes around 2-3 hours.
 It’s pretty steep at some points, so you’ll definitely be out of breath even if you’re in decent shape.

 If you’re looking for something more, you can do the Quilotoa Loop.
 It’s an amazing 6-mile hiking/camping trip that can take three to five days to complete, and it’s probably one of the most underrated things you can do in Ecuador.
 The hike itself is medium intensity.
 They’ll definitely be a few steeper areas where you’ll really be breaking a sweat.
 That said, it’s very doable for most healthy people in good hiking shape.
 Because it’s a longer trail, it is recommended to bring with you a water filter to stay hydrated.
 That way you won’t need to carry a lot of water while hiking.
 Working your way around the entire caldera will be a totally unforgettable experience.